 Rowing machines have been around for years.
 They have also gone by the name of ergometers and many times, that’s exactly what they end up doing, just sitting around.
 Have you ever wondered of what use they are?
 Or maybe, you’ve thought to yourself, “What muscles does a rowing machine work?
 Is it even worth using?”

 That’s an understandable question.
-Even though rowing machines aren’t completely popular with the average gym member, they have increased in popularity in the last few years and for good reason.
+Even though rowing machines aren’t completely popular with the average gym member, they have increased in popularity in the last few years and for a good reason.
 This machine doesn’t just deliver a great cardio workout, but it is also great at working both the upper and lower body and even gives your core a good burn.

 Upper Body Workout